andrew/ultimate-awesome/README.md

 - [awesome-city-data](https://github.com/TStesco/awesome-city-data) - A curated list of open data sources to analyze and compare cities in a  holistic way à la data science and empower citizens.
 - [awesome-programming-podcasts](https://github.com/tuckpuck/awesome-programming-podcasts) - Podcasts are a great way to stay informed about what's happening in web development.
 This list has over 350 podcasts covering many parts of website design, development, and deployment.
 Contributions are welcome.
 - [awesome-offchain](https://github.com/txlabs/awesome-offchain) - A curated list of awesome off-chain projects, resources, tools and more.
-- [awesome-synthetic-biology](https://github.com/vasa-develop/awesome-synthetic-biology) - A list of resources for synthetic biology.
 - [awesome-interactive-earth-viz](https://github.com/wangzcl/awesome-interactive-earth-viz) - Awesome interactive geoscience visualizations online.
 - [awesome-wtm](https://github.com/wethemakers-dev/awesome-wtm) - Awesome Links & Resources for WTM Team.
 - [awesome-finance](https://github.com/xiawu/awesome-finance) - A curated list of awesome financial software, libraries, resources, and tools.